-An essay outlining the student’s academic goals and proposed course groupings will be required prior to admission to the Liberal Studies major.
-This document must then be approved by the Dean of the College Arts and Sciences before the student becomes a Liberal Studies major.
+This flexible major allows students to take a variety of courses that would not ordinarily be combined for a traditional major.
+An essay outlining the student’s academic goals and proposed course groupings will be required prior to admission.
+The document must then be approved by the Dean of the College Arts & Sciences before the student can become a Liberal Studies major.

 Liberal Studies majors must complete the following requirements:

-- A final project demonstrating the interdisciplinary nature of the Liberal Studies major.
+A final project demonstrating the interdisciplinary nature of the Liberal Studies major.
 Topics and procedures are determined in collaboration with the Liberal Studies Advisor.